 CommTank is your source for reasonable pricing and professional service.
 We have excellent working relationships with licensed site professionals (LSPs) that will oversee your project if needed, and partners in the construction industry for assistant in structural repair.
 Protecting your property’s appearance is important to us and we promise to completely restore the site to its original condition.

 Single-Wall Underground Tank Removal Requirements

-New Hampshire required that all single-wall steel underground tanks be removed by December 22, 2015 to be in compliance with New Hampshire Code of Administrative Rule Env-Or 401.
-Any part of an existing single wall UST system that contains a regulated substance and does not have secondary containment and leak monitoring must be removed.
+New Hampshire required that all single-wall steel underground tanks be removed by December 22, 2015, to be in compliance with the New Hampshire Code of Administrative Rule Env-Or 401.
+Any part of an existing single-wall UST system that contains a regulated substance and does not have secondary containment and leak monitoring must be removed.
 Vent piping is the only exception to this requirement.